 Metabolic measurements should be obtained through indirect calorimetry repeated regularly according to the patient’s clinical status and indications for performing the test.1 More frequent measurement may be necessary in patients with a rapidly changing clinical course as recognized by hemodynamic instability and spiking fevers.2 Patients in the immediate postoperative period and those being weaned from mechanical ventilation may also need more frequent measurement.

 Rationale: Indirect calorimetry is useful to determine the effects of metabolism on ventilation and VO2 that may help guide ventilation or weaning strategies.

-Rationale: When there is instability in the level of the delivered FIO2, it may cause inaccurate measurement of the REE and the RQ during open-circuit measurement, and an FIO2 that is greater than 0.62 causes inaccurate VO2 measurements.
+Rationale: When there is instability in the level of the delivered FIO2, it may cause inaccurate measurement of the REE and the RQ during open-circuit measurement, and an FIO2 that is greater than 0.6 causes inaccurate VO2 measurements.2

 Rationale: The patient needs to remain in a calm and restful state to obtain the most accurate indirect calorimetry metabolic measurements.

-Rationale: Allowing rest before testing permits the patient’s temperature, level of awareness, and body metabolism to stabilize.3
+Rationale: Allowing rest before testing permits the patient’s temperature, level of awareness, and body metabolism to stabilize.4

-American Society for Parenteral and Enteral Nutrition and Society of Critical Care Medicine.
-(ASPEN).
-(2016).
-Guidelines for the provision and assessment of nutrition support therapy in the adult critically ill patient: Society of Critical Care Medicine (SCCM) and American Society for Parenteral and Enteral Nutrition (ASPEN).
-Journal of Parenteral and Enteral Nutrition, 40(2), 159-211. doi:10.1177/0148607115621863
+Compher, C. and others.
+(2022).
+Guidelines for the provision of nutrition support therapy in the adult critically ill patient: The American Society for Parenteral and Enteral Nutrition.
+Journal of Parenteral and Enteral Nutrition, 46(1), 12-41. doi:10.1002/jpen.2267

 *In these skills, a “classic” reference is a widely cited, standard work of established excellence that significantly affects current practice and may also represent the foundational research for practice.